jhnwnstd/wiktionary-audio-extension-chrome/README.md

 * Batch support: download one file or **Download All**.
 * Compact, **minimizable** on-page panel; simple popup to pick mode.

-## How it works

-1. The content script discovers audio via the MediaWiki REST API, with the Action API as a fallback.
-2. For conversion, an **offscreen document** loads **FFmpeg.wasm (single-thread core)** and performs the transcode.
-3. The service worker saves the result to your **Downloads** folder.

-Everything runs locally.
-FFmpeg is vendored with the extension.

-## Supported formats

-* Detects by MIME first, then extension.
-Works with **OGG/Opus, MP3, WAV, WebM, AAC/MP4, FLAC** and more.
-* Output (Convert mode): **WAV (PCM 16-bit, mono, 48 kHz)**.

 ## Install

 1. Clone the repo.